kamalasubha/qwla/README.md

 There are also some example circuits in the root directory.

-The easiest way to use this with [uv](https://docs.astral.sh/uv/getting-started/installation/).
+The easiest way to use QWLA is with [uv](https://docs.astral.sh/uv/getting-started/installation/).
 To run an example, simply:

 ```bash